-These trends have resulted in adoption of a variety of adblockers (aka ad blockers), privacy blockers, and tracking blockers, each with a unique purpose and features.
+These trends have resulted in adoption of a variety of adblock technology, privacy blockers, and tracking blockers, each with a unique purpose and features.
 Typically available as extensions, these blocking add-ons, such as AdBlockPlus and Privacy Badger, can be found on all major browsers and installed by users quickly.

 What is an Adblocker?

 Adblockers are technology that can block online ads from being viewed based on a variety of factors, allowing a user to have more control over ads viewed on mobile or desktop.
 Key adblocking features include blocking ads by specific URL, blocking by specific adtech vendors, blocking by ad unit size/type and more.

 Other common features of adblocking software include whitelisting specific websites to support content creators, allowing ads following "Acceptable Ads" guidelines, and basic tools for blocking access to malicious websites or annoyances.

-Adblockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus and AdBlock, but can also be standalone software such as AdGuard or AdLock, network DNS filters, or even hardware solutions.
+Adblockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus, uBlock Origin, Adblocker Ultimate or AdBlock.
+Adblockers can also be standalone software such as AdGuard or AdLock, network DNS filters, or even hardware solutions.
 Basic adblocking features are also built into popular browsers out-of-the-box, including Google Chrome adblock, Firefox adblock, Safari adblock, or Edge settings to block pop-up ads.

 What is a Tracking Blocker?